Project Connect

 The friendship formula is the subject of the book I’ve just starting to write.
 Stay tuned!
 You can also find posts that fall under these 3 scattered throughout this blog.

 As with all skills, practice—more than knowledge—helps us get better.
 When it comes to social intelligence skills, we need to practice in safe spaces, with other people.
-If you don’t have those spaces in your life, and want them, you may be interested in my new offering, Connection Circles.
-Circles offer a supportive, guided, small group experience that helps participants build relationships quickly.
+If you don’t have those spaces in your life, and want them, you may be interested in my new offering, The Secret to Making Friends as an Adult.
+This offers participants the opportunity to learn and practice key connection skills in a supportive, small group environment, and make real connections in the process.
 If you are (or someone you know is) craving deeper connection and would be interested in participating in a virtual Connection Circle, please get in touch to start a conversation about whether or not this would be a good fit.

 Questions (Please share in the comments):